Speech at East of England Development Agency

 Robert acquired Happy Mechanics Limited - a specialist accountancy practise in 2010.
 In its first year under his leadership, the company achieved 2,250% growth, making it one of the fastest growing companies in the UK in 2011.

 Previously, under the brand of "The Differentiator", Robert coached and mentored a number of SMEs in True Customer Love, Differentiating Through Culture, Family Business Success, sharing his Inspirational Business Life Story.

 He is also the founder and Managing Director of Trumpington Estates Limited specialising in office, warehousing and residential lettings, historic renovations and period new builds.

 Stevenage Packaging Ltd are founder members of The Stevenage Community Trust, established in 1990 to raise funds, promote charitable giving, enhancing the quality of life of people living in the Stevenage area.
-As a founding member Robert has been an advocate and volunteer throughout the life of the Trust, a trustee for 18 years and since 2013, their third Chairman, preceded by Ken Follett CBE and Lord David Cobbold.
+As a founding member Robert has been an advocate and volunteer throughout the life of the Trust, a trustee for 18 years and since 2013, their third Chairman, preceded by Ken Follett CBE and the late Lord David Cobbold.